pdf-raku/PDF-raku/README.md

 A PDF file consists of data structures, including dictionarys (hashs) arrays, numbers and strings, plus streams for holding data such as images, fonts and general content.

-PDF files are also indexed for random access and include stream compression and overall encryption.
+PDF files are also indexed for random access and may also have filters for stream compression and overall encryption.

 They have a reasonably well specified structure.
 The document structure starts from a `Root` entry in the outermost trailer dictionary.